List of Combat! episodes

 This is a list of episodes of the 1962–67 ABC war drama Combat!.

 Note that the episodes are not in order on the DVDs.
 Season 1 DVDs do contain Season 1 episodes, but in random order.
 Use the chart below.

-Hint: The Series should be watched following the Production Number (Prod.
+Note: The Series is intended to be watched following the Production Number (Prod.
 No.) of episodes, which show the progression of events as traced in WWII history.